JeeErn/Decentralised_Prediction_Market/README.md

 A Decentralised Prediction Market application using Ethereum, inspired by Augur and Omen.
 Sign up, create a topic, and predict which outcome will be resolved as true.
 Rake up win points every time you predict the outcome correctly, and become a legendary trader that has the ability to influence others' perception through our reputation based prediction scoring system.

 ### Video Demo
-Here's a video demo explaining our system:
+The following is a video explaining our system.
+Clicking on the image will redirect the browser to the YouTube video.

 [![](http://img.youtube.com/vi/Fie5UeRsZyQ/0.jpg)](http://www.youtube.com/watch?v=Fie5UeRsZyQ "Video Demo")

 ## Table of Contents